Challenges faced by Indian startups

 Explanation of the problem

 Finding and employing skilled workers is frequently a challenge for Indian startups.
-Because the country’s education system does not always provide startups with the necessary skills and training, there is a shortage of skilled professionals in certain fields.
+Because the country’s education system does not always provide startups with the necessary skills and training, there is a shortage of skilled professionals in specific fields.
 Startups also struggle to attract and keep talented employees due to established competitors and the lure of high-paying jobs abroad.

 Possible solutions for acquiring skilled talent